civican/legisinfo/44-1/bills/C-49/bill_text.md

     the bid satisfies the terms and conditions and is submitted in the form and manner specified in the call; and

-    the selection is made on the basis of the criterion specified in the call.
+    the selection is made on the basis of the **criteria** specified in the call.

   **(2)** If the Regulator selects a bid submitted in response to a call for bids, the Regulator shall publish a notice in accordance with section `96` setting out the terms and conditions of that bid.